-KEY REPEAT Set the key repeat speed for the Game Boy buttons.

-PRELISTEN Play notes and instruments while entering them.

-- HELP Enter help screen.
+- SYNC Activate link-up over the serial port.
+(Read more about this in chapter 6!) - CLONE Select deep or slim chain cloning.
+Deep chain cloning will also clone the phrases of a chain when cloning, whereas slim cloning will re-use the old phrases.
+Read chapter 3 for a full explanation of cloning. - LOOK Change the font and color set. - KEY DELAY Set the delay time before key repeat is activated for the Game Boy buttons. - KEY REPEAT Set the key repeat speed for the Game Boy buttons. - PRELISTEN Play notes and instruments while entering them. - HELP Enter help screen.
 The help screen contains a quick reference for button presses and a command list. - CLEAN SONG DATA Clear all phrases and chains that are not used in the song.
-Also, if there are several phrases with the same content, they will be combined to one. - CLEAN INSTR DATA Clear all instruments, tables, synths and waves that are not used in the song. - LOAD/SAVE SONG Enter file manager.3
+Also, if there are several phrases with the same content, they will be reduced to one. - CLEAN INSTR DATA Clear all instruments, tables, synths and waves that are not used in the song.

+LOAD/SAVE SONG Enter file manager.3